-Date(s) Issue Raised to: TWIC = Transportation, Water & Infrastructure Committee IPM = IPM Committee or subcommittees IO=Internal Operations Committee Issues Raised by the Public Steps taken by the IPM Advisory Committee and County Staff from January 2009 to the present 3/2/15-TWIC Environment: "an impartial, non-voting facilitator would make the meetings run smoother and become more viable" The new IPM Committee chair has been very effective at running the 2014 and 2015 IPM Committee meetings and allowing the public ample opportunities to provide comment.
-Parents for a Safer Environment disagrees with responses to "unresolved" issues in the Triennial Review Report 11/6/13-IPM 2/12/14-TWIC 3/5/14-IPM 3/2/15-TWIC From Parents for a Safer Environment: Disagreement with the response by staff to "unresolved issues" in the Triennial Review Report for the IPM Advisory Committee The response in dispute refers to the question in Section VIII of the Triennial Review report to the Board of Supervisors from the IPM Committee: "The purpose of this section is to briefly describe any potential issues raised by advisory body members, stakeholders, or the general public that the advisory body has been unable to resolve."
+Date(s) Issue Raised to: TWIC = Transportation, Water & Infrastructure Committee IPM = IPM Committee or subcommittees IO=Internal Operations Committee Issues Raised by the Public Steps taken by the IPM Advisory Committee and County Staff from January 2009 to the present is planning to include only 70% of PfSE's priorities as the Committee's priorities for 2014.'
+We would be thrilled if this was the case" The IPM Committee needs a non-voting facilitator 2/12/14-TWIC 3/2/15-TWIC From Parents for a Safer Environment: "an impartial, non-voting facilitator would make the meetings run smoother and become more viable" Staff believe that meetings are run effectively and efficiently.
+The new IPM Committee chair has been very effective at running the 2014 and 2015 IPM Committee meetings and allowing the public ample opportunities to provide comment.
+Parents for a Safer Environment Review Report nt disagrees with responses to "unresolved" issues in the Triennial 11/6/13-IPM 2/12/14-TWIC 3/5/14-IPM 3/2/15-TWIC From Parents for a Safer Environment: Disagreement with the response by staff to "unresolved issues" in the Triennial Review Report for the IPM Advisory Committee The response in dispute refers to the question in Section VIII of the Triennial Review report to the Board of Supervisors from the IPM Committee: "The purpose of this section is to briefly describe any potential issues raised by advisory body members, stakeholders, or the general public that the advisory body has been unable to resolve."
 The response given to this question in the report accurately reflects the response intended by the IPM Committee as agreed at their November 6, 2013 meeting.
-The Triennial Review Report has been accepted by TWIC and the BOS, and the IDM Committee appears to head above the report.
-IPM Committee cannot go back and change the report.
+The Triennial Review Report has been accepted by TWIC and the BOS, and the IPM Committee cannot go back and change the report.
 The issue in question for the IPM Committee was whether to describe in Section VIII only issues that the Committee had been unable to resolve, or to also include a discussion of issues that PfSE felt were still unresolved.
 The Committee debated this and decided to also include a discussion of issues that PfSE felt were unresolved.
-However, it was completely clear from the discussion at the meeting that the Committee agreed that the issues described in this section (with the exception of the two that were noted as ongoing) had previously been given due consideration by the Committee, and that the Committee had addressed the issues.
+However, it was completely clear from the discussion at the meeting that the Committee agreed that the issues described in this cordinal (with the resolve). meeting that the Committee agreed that the issues described in this section (with the exception of the two that were noted as ongoing) had previously been given due consideration by the Committee, and that the Committee had addressed the issues.
 The Committee directed the IPM Coordinator to meet with the Committee Secretary to compile Committee and staff responses to the "unresolved" PfSE issues to include in the report and then to submit the report.
 Note that in the IPM Committee's extensive planning sessions for 2014 work, the Committee did not identify any of the "unresolved" issues as priorities for 2014.